pulseshift/ui5-lib-visualization/README.md

 _Will build all resources start watcher task and start a HTTP server_

 ```
-yarn start
+yarn dev
 ```

 The app should open in your browser automatically, otherwise open: `http://localhost:3000/demo/index.html`

-Info: To get a more detailed logging, use `yarn start:verbose` instead.
+Info: To get a more detailed logging, use `yarn dev:verbose` instead.

 ## Distribution